 As you see on both examples, there is a small seven floating in the corner of the scale degree.
 This small number indicates to the musician that they are playing a seventh chord.
 It is vital that you remember to always add the seven, as it is the indicator.

 With the skills you have learned, creating the other four basic seventh chords from the scale of C Major should be a breeze.
 The leading tone, however, is a more advanced guitar concept.
-The seventh scale degree in most every Major scale is diminished.
+The seventh scale degree in almost every Major scale is diminished.

 I will expand upon the concept further in a future article.
 For now, try implementing the common seventh chord voicings in your own music.
-Whether it you want to play jazz or rock, the six basic seventh chords have endless possibilities.
+Whether you want to play jazz or rock, the six basic seventh chords have endless possibilities.
 As always, use the stars as your limit and have fun!

 For the most comprehensive step-by-step guitar training program, we highly recommend Gibon’s Learn & Master Guitar course.
 This award winning DVD course is currently having a 3-day sale and you get to save $100 off the usual price today!